Your One Stop Solution

 • Emergency power supply works

-HELUKABEL-Security cables and wires and the advantages to top up arrow
+European -Security cables and wires and the advantages to top up arrow

 • Flame retardant and hardly combustible so that no flame propagation in case of fire can develop